UK Summers Are Breaking Records — Here’s How to Cool Down Without Fuelling the Fire

 🌍 Why This Event Matters

 We’re moving from a single location to reaching more people, in more places, in more ways.
-Come and:
+Come to the party in our Hub at The Nicholson Centre and:

 • Hear about our new 2026+ strategy